Nordicdesign/nebula-help/src/content/docs/guides/your-first-flight.md

 ---
 title: Your first flight
-description: First steps to get to the air in Omega.
+description: First steps to get to the air in Nebula.
 ---

-Omega is a career / economy simulation for flight simation, currently supporting MS Flight Simulator.
+Nebula is a career / economy simulation for flight simation, currently supporting MS Flight Simulator.
 You can flight all over the world running assignments and getting paid (virtually) in the process.

 ## What can I do?